H.R. 4093: Apples to Apples Comparison Act of 2025

 2

-Must include 10 years of historical data and up to 5 years of projected data across 35 distinct beneficiary categories
+Each release would include 10 years of historical data and up to 5 years of projections, broken into 35 categories of beneficiaries — from traditional Medicare to Medicare Advantage, with and without drug or supplemental coverage.

 3